Private Training For Your Athlete

 A friend of mine chose to have his kid skip his last little league baseball season in order for him to try basketball, something they haven’t had time for in the past because of the demands of little league.
 His plan is to have him continue to train in baseball by doing private lessons.
 He feels his son will benefit in many ways from this experiment; he will be able to try a new sport, it will reduce burnout and overuse injury, but he’s also convinced his son’s baseball skills will actually increase.

 This is a new school of thought and I’ve heard this from several parents of late.
 The current youth sports environment makes it very hard to play multiple sports, so families with the financial means are taking a season off, but keeping up with their skills by hiring private trainers.

-(TO READ ABOUT ONE FAMILY’S DECISION TO SKIP CLUB – READ HERE)
+ONE FAMILY DECISION TO SKIP CLUB

 - Do shorter Sessions: Even just thirty minutes of focused practice on what your child needs to improve upon is enough to make a huge difference.
 This can cut the price in half if they are willing to do it.
-If they aren’t find another child to take the second
+If they don’t find another child to take the second

 half of the lesson.